jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - The digital mode builds upon the analog mode.
 A high-accuracy ADC chip, NAU7802, measures the analog signal and converts it to a digital I2C signal that is transmitted to the data logger.
 - The NAU7802 defaults to differential measurements (A+, A-) but for the current measurements, it operates in unipolar mode (A+, GND).
 The PGA is also deactivated to increase the measurement range to a full 0-5V.
 - The Jericho NAU7802 board has dual purpose: current measurement and strain measurements.
 This is made possible by the dual-channel NAU7802.
-Channel A (A+,A-) is dedicated to current measurement, while Channel B (B+,B-) is dedicated to strain measurements (i.e. Wheatstone bridge).
+Channel A (A+, A-) is dedicated to current measurement, while Channel B (B+, B-) is dedicated to strain measurements (i.e. Wheatstone bridge).
-- Two types of calibration are possible on the NAU7802:
-    a) ADC calibration
-    b) Output calibration (offset & slope)

   ## EFFECTIVE CURRENT ALGORITHMS

-- The RDL has three algorithms for acquisition.
-The algorithm affects the sampling method and the data treatment.
+- The RDL has three algorithms for the measurement of current.
+The algorithm affects both the sampling method and the data treatment.
 It does not affect the current sensor itself.
-For this reason, the detailed description of the algorithms can be found in the SAD (Sofware Architecture Documentation)[xx].
+For this reason, the detailed description of the algorithms can be found in the SAD (Sofware Architecture Documentation).

     ### DC AVERAGE